 We’re not forcing anything—and that’s exactly how it should be.

 Your budget should be different.
 The way you manage your money should be different.

 What you spend on will be different.
 How much you save will be different.
 Your goals will be different.

 All of this is simply you being you with your money.
 It’s atypical.

 The Atypical Finance Tree

-No longer is a generic looking “box” part of the AF logo.
+No longer is a generic-looking “box” part of the Atypical Finance logo.
 I replaced it with a tree!
 Here it is.